-Canada’s criminal justice system is increasing the severity of penalties for impaired driving.
+Canada’s criminal justice system has increased the severity of penalties for impaired driving with new impaired driving laws.

 To accompany the legalization of marijuana, the new impaired driving laws introduce defined limits for THC usage.
-However, the most controversial aspects of the new law gives officers more power to identify impaired drivers.
+However, the most controversial aspects of Bill C-46 gives officers more power to identify impaired drivers.
 Experts argue that the new laws jeopardize civil rights and are unconstitutional.
-Regardless of these concerns, the laws have passed Royal Assent and come into effect in October.
+Regardless of these concerns, the laws have passed Royal Assent and come into effect in December.

 Therefore, even if you have zero alcohol in your system, you could end up with a criminal record.